tinuva/SDRPlusPlusBrown/docs/tx.md

 Audio pipeline test [https://www.youtube.com/watch?v=HNrYdeMvFGE](https://www.youtube.com/watch?v=HNrYdeMvFGE)

 Video of portable operation here: [https://www.youtube.com/watch?v=wPCf6JJpYos](https://www.youtube.com/watch?v=wPCf6JJpYos) this one is with the phone wired to the transciever via USB-C Ethernet, without WiFi, hence lack of operator mobility.

+Sofa-style video here: [https://youtu.be/URkedh_fJyc](https://youtu.be/URkedh_fJyc) this one more recent, with WIFI connection and more complex hardware config.

 ### What works poorly